Anton-Grebenkin/QueryFilter/README.md

 ```

 Creating multiple filters with a logical operator "or".
-It is possible to create many filters with nesting and logical operators and and or
+It is possible to create many filters with nesting and logical operators "and" and "or"
 ```csharp
 var filter = new Filter
 {